kevdoran/containerized-ambari/README.md

            -n or --agent-node-count        specifies the number of ambari-agent containers

 ### From the scripts directory:

 1. ./run.sh -d
 1. ./build.sh
 1. ./run.sh -c [-n *n*]

+Note: The database container must be started before running the build script, otherwise ambari-setup will fail when attempting to validate the connection to the database container.

 # Containers started by the run.sh script
 Several containers are started by the run.sh script: